 Elimination and substitution, while most effective at reducing hazards, also tend to be the most difficult to implement in an existing process.
 If the process is still at the design or development stage, elimination and substitution of hazards may be inexpensive and simple to implement.
 For an existing process, major changes in equipment and procedures may be required to eliminate or substitute for a hazard.

 Safety professionals consider these strategies first because they can completely eliminate the hazard.
 Eliminating the hazard will also eliminate the possibility of exposure to the hazard.

 When using elimination, the hazard is completely removed, making it impossible for an accident to occur.
 The hazard is not simply reduced, but it is completely eliminated.

 When using substitution, the hazard is reduced or eliminated by using a less hazardous component.
 Although it is possible to eliminate the hazard, the substitution method does not necessarily eliminate the hazard.
 This is why elimination is preferred over substitution.

 Some examples of these two strategies include:

-These controls focus on eliminating or reducing the actual source of the hazard.
-The basic concept behind engineering controls is that, to the extent possible, the work environment and the job itself should be designed to eliminate hazards or reduce exposure to hazards.
+The basic concept behind engineering control strategies is that, to the extent possible, tools, equipment, machinery, and work environment should be designed to eliminate or reduce exposure to hazards.
 While this approach is called engineering controls, it does not necessarily mean that an engineer is required to design the control.